alexbakker/my3status/README.md

 ![](/screenshots/example.png)

 As the name suggests, this is __my__ i3status.
-I will probably not accept any feature requests, but feel to submit bug fixes.
+I will probably not accept any feature requests, but feel free to submit bug fixes.

 ## Installation and configuration